State Fire Council

 In 2012, the SFC successfully encouraged the passage of a law that prohibits the sale, possession, and use of devices referred to as aerial luminaries or sky lanterns.
 These devices, which are essentially miniature hot air balloons, are propelled or inflated by an ignited fuel cell and drift in ambient winds.
 The SFC’s success in this issue has received national attention, and other fire service and safety organizations are inquiring how the SFC accomplished this.

-As of March 26, 2013, 2 states have adopted the requirement to install fire sprinklers in new one- and two-family dwellings; 26 states, through legislative mandate or building code rulemaking entity, prohibit the mandated use of fire sprinklers in new one- and two-family dwellings; and 17 states have no statewide residential fire sprinkler requirement but allow local jurisdictions to require fire sprinklers.
-The latest editions of U.S. model building codes require fire sprinklers in new one- and two-family dwellings.
+As of March 26, 2013, two states have adopted the requirement to install fire sprinklers in new one- and two-family dwellings; 26 states, through legislative mandate or building code rulemaking entity, prohibit the mandated use of fire sprinklers in new one- and two-family dwellings; and 17 states have no statewide residential fire sprinkler requirement but allow local jurisdictions to require fire sprinklers.
+The latest editions of national model building codes require fire sprinklers in new one- and two-family dwellings.
 The SFC will continue to educate the community on the cost-benefits of residential fire sprinklers.

 Act 164 was signed into law on June 30, 2014.
 It authorized the SFC to establish statewide qualifications and procedures for testing, certifying, and credentialing individuals who conduct maintenance testing of portable fire extinguishers, fire protection systems, and fire alarm systems.